 Holding Bankers Liable: Personal Guarantees and Risk-taking in Security Underwriting - with Peter Koudijs

-The Depository of Last Resort
+Competing for Deposits: Historical Evidence from the Depository of Last Resort

 The Dawn of Deposit Banking in the Netherlands - with Remo Oostdam